 By the time foodies travelling the country reach Wellington, they probably know about the passionate craft brewery scene in New Zealand.
 Wellington is certainly an amazing place to experience true “hoppiness” with brew bars and breweries found all over the city and surrounding region.
 Fork Brewing has an in-house brewery on Bond Street, while Garage Project on Aro Street is a popular brew bar to taste beers from the brewery located on the same street.
 Head on your own brewery mission by locating all of the 14 Breweries & Craft Beer Bars in Wellington.
 Alternatively, join a craft beer tour with Zozo Travel (more info on Viator and Tripadvisor) and Tranzit Tours (on Viator and Tripadvisor).
 If beer isn’t your thing, check out more bars such as cocktail bars and nightclubs in the Guide to Wellington Nightlife.

 3. Take a Tour to the Wairarapa Wine Region

 As much as Wellington likes its beer, it also loves its wine.
 Explore the neighbouring wine-making region of the Wairarapa, specialising in varietals like Pinot Noir, Sauvignon Blanc, Chardonnay, Syrah and more.
-There are plenty of day tours to the wine region departing from the city, such as the scenic train journey and winery-hopping excursion with Tranzit Tours (more info on Viator and Tripadvisor) and the half-day small-group winery tour with Zozo Travel.
+There are plenty of day tours to the wine region departing from the city, such as the scenic train journey and winery-hopping excursion with Tranzit Tours (more info on Viator and Tripadvisor) and the half-day small-group winery tour with Zozo Travel (on Viator and Tripadvisor).
 Learn more about the vineyards in 10 Exquisite Vineyards & Wineries in Martinborough.

 4. Do the Wellington Chocolate Factory Tour